 All travel has some inherent risk of exposure, but some pose less risk.
 Traveling by personal automobile has the lowest risk.
 Airline travel can be safe if you chose a carrier that requires masking and adheres to social distancing.
 Bus and train travel may have higher risks.

 After you arrive, refer to the guidelines developed by the University of Virginia, which highlight the need for “The Big Four”:

-- Wear a face covering on Grounds at all times in buildings or outside when in the presence of others.
+- Wear a face covering on Grounds at all times in buildings or outside except while exercising or eating.